-Wordpress ‘Oldest to Newest’ Plugin
+RYO ‘Oldest to Newest’ WordPress Plugin

 A WordPress webmaster wanted a routine that would periodically take the oldest post and make it the newest post, showing up at the top of the home page.
 This would rotate articles through the system, recycling old material.